Causal Document-Grounded Dialogue Pre-training: Related Work

 \subsection{Causal Inference For NLP}

-Causal Inference is a statistical modeling tool that has been applied in explanatory analysis to better understand the relationships between variables~\cite{glymour2016causal, kuang2020causal}.
+Causal Inference is a statistical modeling tool that has been applied in explanatory analysis to better understand the relationships between variables~\citep{glymour2016causal, kuang2020causal, feder2022causal}.
 In the context of named entity recognition, \citeauthor{zeng2020counterfactual}\citeyear{zeng2020counterfactual} sought to eliminate spurious correlations between context and entity tokens by replacing entities with counterfactual tokens. \citeauthor{wu2020biased}\citeyear{wu2020biased} similarly utilized counterfactual samples in sentiment classification, replacing causal terms with their antonyms.
-In our study, we take DocGD from a causal perspective, presenting the causal relationships among DocGD variables for the first time.
+Our research endeavors to explore DocGD from a causal perspective, presenting the causal relationships among DocGD variables for the first time.